voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/index.md

 - To be future-proof and get as much performance as possible out of your graphics co-processor, use [Vulkan](/wiki/vulkan).

+## Graphics Programming Libraries

-There are also rendering abstraction libraries, depending on the language you are using, built on top of these API's:
+If you find the previously mentioned APIs too burdensome, there are various rendering abstraction libraries available, built on top of these API's:

 - `C++` [bgfx](https://github.com/bkaradzic/bgfx)